banner-bg

 Tuition fees

 Setting the right tuition fees is one of the most difficult and important decisions you’ll make when starting your childcare center.
 Before setting your prices, consider all of your financial costs such as salaries, utilities, rent payments, supplies, advertising costs, and other operational expenses, and how many children you’ll be caring for to ensure your prices allow you to stay profitable.
-It’s also a good idea to gauge what competitors in the area are charging, as parents will likely compare prices to ensure what you’re charging is fair.
-If your tuition fees are higher, explain why and show parents the added benefits your center will provide over others.

 Service fees